AU-ExoMars/PCOT/mkdocs/docs/userguide/cameradata.md

 * The uncertainty is calculated as the std. dev. of the pixels used.
 * If all bits for a pixel were saturated, the DQ SAT bit for that pixel is set and its value is set to zero.
-* The resulting is divided by the mean pixel value (i.e. a scalar).

-## To be determined
+@@@warn
+The result is not divided by the mean or processed further in any way - later this may be done when darkfields are implemented, but this can be done downstream for the moment.
+@@@

+## Further work

+Later, more information will be added to the camera data files:

+* Extra data (darkfields, BRDF data etc)
 * Extra filter fields (aberration, etc)
-* Extra data (darkfields, BRDF data etc)

-It's likely these latter will be added by putting filenames in the YAML file, telling `pcot gencam` to load large blocks of data and store them in the PARC.